OpenPrinting/openprinting.github.io/_posts/2023-12-15-OpenPrinting News - December 2023.md

 And if you like to be a GSoC contributor next year, please contact me (till AT linux DOT com).

-## What is hot on the OpenPrinting maiing list
+## What is hot on the OpenPrinting mailing list

 **Current interesting discussions**